-- Form: Register with the Unemployment Insurance (UI) Program of the Minnesota Department of Employment and Economic Development through its self-service unemployment insurance reporting system.
-The UI Program will make the determination about employer liability based on that information. - Available from: Unemployment Insurance (UI) Program. - Filed with: Unemployment Insurance (UI) Program. - How often: As soon as possible after first wages are paid for covered employment.
+Register with the Minnesota Unemployment Insurance (UI) Program of the Minnesota Department of Employment and Economic Development through its self-service unemployment insurance reporting system.
+The MN UI Program determinations whether a worker is an employee or independent contractor based on Minnesota Statute.
+Refer to the Unemployment Insurance (UI) Employer Handbook.

+Register: Minnesota Unemployment Insurance (UI) Program

+When: As soon as possible after first wages are paid for covered employment.